Kovaleski-Research-Lab/Surrogate_Model/kubernetes/README.md

 1. Request access to S3 Resources: https://github.com/MU-HPDI/nautilus/wiki/Using-Nautilus-S3
     - This resource also shows you how to create your S3 bucket and copy data to/from.
-    - You'll want to set up local S3 integration on your local compute using the instructions at the link.
+    - Set up local S3 integration on your local compute using the instructions at the link.
 2. You'll need to have an interactive pod mounted to your PV whose docker image has rclone installed.
+If the docker image does NOT have rclone installed, you can install it manually.
+Note that this will not persist, however, and monitor pods have an "expiration" of 6 hours.
+Here's how you install rclone manually:
 ```bash
 -v ; curl https://rclone.org/install.sh | bash
 ```